-Ask about available parking near the castle
+Ask about available parking near the Castle

-The castle also organizes special activities for children throughout the year.
+The Castle also organizes special activities for children throughout the year.
 I recommend that you consult the site's agenda at the time of your trip to see what options you have.
 And if you are looking for more activities for the little ones at home, here are 10 things to do in Krakow with kids.

 The State Rooms of Wawel Castle are my favorite.
 This access is ideal for those who want to connect with history, appreciate architectural details, art and learn a little more about the history of Polish royalty.

-In addition, this seems to me one of the most complete and ideal entrance options, as it allows you to access several of the rooms and apartments used by the monarchy to receive their guests.
+Also, this seems to me one of the most complete and ideal entrance options, as it allows you to access several of the rooms and apartments used by the monarchy to receive their guests.
 Here you can appreciate a complete collection of Gothic art, portraits of the monarchy, exquisite Italian Renaissance furniture and much more.